FineUploader/fine-uploader/readme.md

     });

 Don't forget to setup the server side script, some examples can be found in the "server" folder.
-If I don't have an example for your server platform, pleasese send me a mail andrew(at)valums.com.
+If you can't find an example for your server platform, send me a mail to andrew (at) valums.com.
 I will be glad to help.

 ### Configuring ###